Religious views of Adolf Hitler: Secular versus religious influences

-Scholarly interest continues on the extent to which inherited, long-standing, cultural-religious notions of anti-Judaism in Christian Europe contributed to Hitler's personal racial anti-Semitism, and what influence a pseudo-scientific "primitive version of social-Darwinism", mixed with 19th century imperialist notions, brought to bear on his psychology.
+Scholarly interest continues on the extent to which inherited, long-standing, cultural-religious notions of anti-Judaism in Christian Europe contributed to Hitler's personal racial antisemitism, and what influence a pseudo-scientific "primitive version of social-Darwinism", mixed with 19th century imperialist notions, brought to bear on his psychology.
 While Hitler's views on these subjects have often been called "social Darwinist", Hitler's grasp of the subject has been argued to have been incomplete, there is little agreement among historians as to what the term may mean, or how it transformed from its 19th-century scientific origins, to become a central component of a genocidal political ideology in the 20th century.

-According to historian Lucy Dawidowicz, anti-Semitism has a long history within Christianity, and the line of "anti-Semitic descent" from Luther to Hitler is "easy to draw".
+According to historian Lucy Dawidowicz, antisemitism has a long history within Christianity, and the line of "anti-Semitic descent" from Luther to Hitler is "easy to draw".
 In her The War Against the Jews, 1933–1945, she writes that Luther and Hitler were obsessed by the "demonologized universe" inhabited by Jews.
-Dawidowicz states that the similarities between Luther's anti-Semitic writings and modern anti-Semitism are no coincidence, because they derived from a common history of Judenhass which can be traced to Haman's advice to Ahasuerus, although modern German anti-Semitism also has its roots in German nationalism.
-Writers including Susannah Heschel and John Toland, have drawn links between Hitler's Catholic background and his anti-Semitism.
-Catholic historian José M. Sánchez argues that the anti-Semitism that led to the Holocaust was explicitly rooted in Christianity:
+Dawidowicz states that the similarities between Luther's antisemitic writings and modern antisemitism are no coincidence, because they derived from a common history of Judenhass which can be traced to Haman's advice to Ahasuerus, although modern German antisemitism also has its roots in German nationalism.
+Writers including Susannah Heschel and John Toland, have drawn links between Hitler's Catholic background and his antisemitism.
+Catholic historian José M. Sánchez argues that the antisemitism that led to the Holocaust was explicitly rooted in Christianity: